wistoff/interaction-design/exercises/Exercise I: Restricted Relations.md

-# Exercise 1: Restricted Relations
+# Exercise I: Restricted Relations

 Connect a button, a microcontroller and an LED, connect a cable to a touch-GPIO of the microcontroller (you may also connect the cable to some aluminum foil).
 Perform a number of experiments in which the LED is affected by the button/touch sensor: